 Binge Culture is a contemporary performance company based in Wellington Te Whanganui-a-Tara, Aotearoa, established in 2008.
 Binge Culture experiments with performance and ways to embrace the audience; how to invite them into the present space and unedited moment and make them agents within the experience.
-We do this so people are empowered to lead more critically engaged lives and feel they have more agency in facing the complexity and absurdity of the world we live in.
+We do this so people feel empowered to lead more critically engaged lives and have more agency in facing the complexity and absurdity of the world we live in.

 Binge Culture has a core company of five members plus associate artists, led by Creative Director Joel Baxendale.
 An advisory (cup)board (of pandas) provides mentorship and strategic advice to the company.